ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 - [Links](#links)

 ## Project Description
-The Password Generator creates a password according to your wishes after responding to a few essential questions.
+The Password Generator creates a password according to user's wishes after responding to a few essential questions.
 For a strong password there are a few recommendations as well.
 I chose it among the others as it looks simple and practical in the same time.
 I am going to use it for my personal needs and will never have the same passwords as I used to so far.

 ## Rules
 Respond to a question with an integer from 4 to 32